philipchung/RegionalAnesthesia/_sources/cases/case1.md

 __C.
 Supraclavicular block__

 Single-shot supraclavicular block + intercostobrachial block as primary regional anesthetic.
 * Primary anesthetic blocks require a higher concentration of local anesthetic.
-We will use 0.25% Ropivicaine or 0.25% Bupivicaine.
+We will use 0.25% ropivacaine or 0.25% bupivacaine.
-* In contrast, analgesic blocks typically use 0.2% ropivicaine or 0.25% bupivicaine.
+* In contrast, analgesic blocks typically use 0.2% ropivacaine or 0.25% bupivacaine.
 * In the OR, sedation provided over regional block for patient's comfort.

 __Explanation:__